ConradKleykamp/Age-Race-Gender-Prediction-with-CNN-Revisited/README.md

 **Gender Performance**

-Gender accuracy for both train and validation sets increased across epochs (albeit with decreases at epochs 2, 3, and 6).
+Gender accuracy for both train and validation sets increased across epochs.
 The final gender accuracy scores were:

-- 0.8915 (train)
+- 0.9166 (train)
-- 0.8834 (validation)
+- 0.8910 (validation)

-Loss remained low and decreased marginally across epochs (with the exceptions of 2 and 6) for the training data.
-Validation loss was erratic, with significant increases from 0 to 6, but significant decreases 6 to 15.
+Loss remained low and decreased across epochs for the training and validation.
+Validation loss was slightly more erratic, and did not decrease as much as training from epoch 6 onwards.
 The final gender losses were:

-- 0.2511 (train)
+- 0.1917 (train)
-- 1.6084 (validation)
+- 0.2476 (validation)

 **Age Performance**

-Similar to gender, age accuracy increased across epochs but had dips at epochs 3 and 6.
+Similar to gender, age accuracy increased across epochs.
+The training accuracy increased steadily but the validation accuracy was more erratic.
 The final age accuracy scores were:

-- 0.7516 (train)
+- 0.7975 (train)
-- 0.7490 (validation)
+- 0.7638 (validation)

-The losses for age were very similar to that of gender, with a stable, slight decrease in training loss but erratic behavior for the validation loss.
-The validation loss was consistently much higher than the training validation.
+The losses for age were very similar to that of gender, with a stable decrease in training loss but slight erratic behavior for the validation loss.
 The final age losses were:

-- 0.5615 (train)
+- 0.4543 (train)
-- 4.5490 (validation)
+- 0.5700 (validation)

 **Race Performance**

-Race accuracies followed the same pattern, with both training and validation accuracies increasing across epochs but dipping slightly at epochs 3 and 6.
+Race accuracies followed the same pattern, with both training and validation accuracies increasing across epochs.
 The final race accuracies were:

-- 0.7792 (train)
+- 0.8353 (train)
-- 0.7619 (validation)
+- 0.7870 (validation)

 The losses followed the same patterns as above.
 The final race losses were:

-- 0.6371 (train)
+- 0.4852 (train)
-- 5.2616 (validation)
+- 0.6382 (validation)

 **Summary of Findings**

 Overall, this iteration of this project has shown much improvement over my original work.
-Specifically, the model is now far better at predicting age (~75% accuracy vs ~4%!) and can now also predict race.
+Specifically, the model is now far better at predicting age (~80% accuracy vs ~4%!) and can now also predict race (~83%).
 All predictions (gender, age, race) faired much better than random guess, which shows that this model is progressing in the right direction.

-Despite the improvements, the drastic fluctuations in the validation losses suggest that the model is likely overfitting the data.
+Despite the improvements, the fluctuations in the validation losses suggest that the model may be slightly overfitting the data.

 Future iterations of this project could include the following adjustments: